-A 5 mile walk around the spectacular Ribblehead Viaduct, on the famous Settle-Carlisle Railway in the Yorkshire Dales.
+Discover the spectacular Ribblehead Viaduct on the famous Settle-Carlisle Railway with this 5 mile walk in the Yorkshire Dales.

 We've got some photographs from the walk on our Flickr photostream here.